How to spend two days in Kathmandu

 There is Thamel house for an evening of cultural show and Nepalese meal, or you can take a short 15-minute walk towards Jai Nepal movie hall to Utsav Restaurant.
 They hold daily cultural performances, and you can have a set Nepalese dinner for around $15.
 The cultural show presents dances from various ethnic groups of Nepal.
 The meal is quite an elaborate spread.

 The one-hour mountain flight in a turboprop aircraft is considered one of the world’s best scenic flights.
 Buddha Air and Yeti airlines operate this early morning from the domestic terminal of Tribhuvan international airport.
 The current airfare is US$190.
-If money is no object, you can even charter a helicopter and fly above Everest base camp, stop for a few minutes at Kalapathar 5400meters to take photos, fly down to Kongde ridge for a champagne breakfast at the highest resort in the world for an experience of a lifetime.
+If money is no object, you can charter a helicopter and fly above Everest base camp, stop for a few minutes at Kalapathar 5400meters to take photos, and pass down to Kongde ridge for a champagne breakfast at the highest resort in the world for an experience of a lifetime.
 This costs $8000 to be shared by up to 6 persons.

 Great breakfast option.

 You can take a taxi to the legendary Mike’s breakfast.
-It is an institution and very well known in Kathmandu.
+It is an institution and is very well known in Kathmandu.
 There is a great variety of American and Mexican breakfasts on the menu.
 Don’t forget to try the ultra-delicious Eggs Benedict and their great pancakes.

 Boudhanath Stupa used to be the world’s largest stupa and is still one of the biggest.
 You can witness pilgrims and tourists going around the stupa in a clockwise direction.
 You can also hear the Buddhist chant of Om Mane Padme Hung being played by the numerous music shops.
 Thus, you can enjoy peacefulness just a few meters away from the chaos of the city.
 The entrance fee is $2.